 TACC enhances the research and education of the computational science community at UT and its partners by providing access to advanced computing technologies.
 TACC's unique and valuable resources include high-performance computing, scientific visualization, and data storage systems.
 The policies and procedures we have implemented to ensure a fair and efficient allocation of these resources are described below.

-Allocations on TACC resources are available to faculty and staff at UT Austin, UT System, and Texas higher educational institutions and to US academic researchers through the NSF-funded XSEDE project.
-Eligible UT Austin, UT System, and Texas higher education users can request TACC allocations or XSEDE allocations; other US academic researchers must request XSEDE allocations.
+Allocations on TACC resources are available to faculty and staff at UT Austin, UT System, TACC Partner Institutions, Texas higher educational institutions and to US academic researchers through the NSF-funded XSEDE project.
+Eligible UT Austin, UT System, TACC Partner, and Texas higher education users can request TACC allocations or XSEDE allocations; other US academic researchers must request XSEDE allocations.

 Allocations on TACC resources are also available to members of the Global Academic Supercomputing Consortium (GASC) program and individuals and groups that engage in collaborative research and development activities with TACC.
-Most levels of the TACC industrial affiliates program, Science and Technology Affiliates for Research (STAR), provide allocations on TACC resources.
+The TACC industrial affiliates program, Science and Technology Affiliates for Research (STAR), also provides allocations on TACC resources.

 Startup project allocations are meant to provide the PI with adequate allocation to build a case for a research or instructional project.
 These projects will typically receive small allocations with short durations.
 PIs can apply for a startup project allocation at any time.